sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/examples/refactor_go_comby.md

-# Example: Refactor Go code using Comby
+# Example: Refactoring Go code using Comby

+> TODO(sqs): update for new campaigns flow

 Our goal for this campaign is to simplify Go code by using [Comby](https://comby.dev/) to rewrite statements of this form